-Attribute Туре Description id string; required Bidder generated bid ID to assist with logging/tracking. impid string; required ID of the ${\tt Imp}$ object in the related bid request. price float; required Bid price expressed as CPM although the actual transaction is for a unit impression only.
-Note that while the type indicates float, integer math is highly recommended when handling currencies (e.g., BigDecimal in Java). adid string ID of a preloaded ad to be served if the bid wins. nurl string Win notice URL called by the exchange if the bid wins; optional means of serving ad markup. adm string Optional means of conveying ad markup in case the bid wins; supersedes the win notice if markup is included in both. adomain string array Advertiser domain for block list checking (e.g., "ford.com").
+Attribute Туре Description id string; required Bidder generated bid ID to assist with logging/tracking. impid string; required ID of the Imp object in the related bid request. price float; required Bid price expressed as CPM although the actual transaction is for a unit impression only.
+Note that while the type indicates float, integer math is highly recommended when handling currencies (e.g., BigDecimal in Java). adid string ID of a preloaded ad to be served if the bid wins. nurl string Win notice URL called by the exchange if the bid wins (not necessarily indicative of a delivered, viewed, or billable ad); optional means of serving ad markup. adm string Optional means of conveying ad markup in case the bid wins; supersedes the win notice if markup is included in both. adomain string array Advertiser domain for block list checking (e.g., "ford.com").
 This can be an array of for the case of rotating creatives.
-Exchanges can mandate that only one domain is allowed. bundle string Bundle or package name (e.g., com.foo.mygame) of the app being advertised, if applicable; intended to be a unique ID across exchanges. iurl string URL without cache-busting to an image that is representative of the content of the campaign for ad quality/safety checking. cid string Campaign ID to assist with ad quality checking; the collection of creatives for which iurl should be representative. crid string Creative ID to assist with ad quality checking. cat string array IAB content categories of the creative.
+Exchanges can mandate that only one domain is allowed. bundle string A platform-specific application identifier intended to be unique to the app and independent of the exchange.
+On Android, this should be a bundle or package name (e.g., com.foo.mygame).
+On iOS, it is a numeric ID. iurl string URL without cache-busting to an image that is representative of the content of the campaign for ad quality/safety checking. cid string Campaign ID to assist with ad quality checking; the collection of creatives for which $iurl$ should be representative.

+crid string Creative ID to assist with ad quality checking. cat string array IAB content categories of the creative.
 Refer to List 5.1. attr integer array Set of attributes describing the creative.
-Refer to List 5.3. dealid string Reference to the deal.id from the bid request if this bid pertains to a private marketplace direct deal. h integer Height of the creative in pixels.
-W integer Width of the creative in pixels.
+Refer to List 5.3. api integer API required by the markup if applicable.
+Refer to List 5.6. protocol integer Video response protocol of the markup if applicable.
+Refer to List 5.8. qagmediarating integer Creative media rating per IQG guidelines.
+Refer to List 5.17. dealid string Reference to the deal.id from the bid request if this bid pertains to a private marketplace direct deal.
+W integer Width of the creative in device independent pixels (DIPS). h integer Height of the creative in device independent pixels (DIPS). exp integer Advisory as to the number of seconds the bidder is willing to wait between the auction and the actual impression. ext object Placeholder for bidder-specific extensions to OpenRTB.